Skip to main content

 • onColision(other, penetration) (react to overlap)

-See Physics for hitbox creation, triggers (solid: false), and how impulses/translation are applied.
+See Physics for hitbox creation, triggers (solid: false), and how velocity-based collision response is applied.

 Scene control from a GameObject